-a com plete list of nursing admissions requirements.

-A ADMISSION REQUIREMENTS CREDITS
+ADMISSION REQUIREMENTS

 BIO 211 Anatomy & Physiology I 4

 ENG 101 English Composition 3

-P RE-REQU JISITE R REQUIREMENTS
+PRE -REQU JISITE R EQUIREMENTS

 BIO 212 Anatomy & Physiology II 4

-FI RST SEN 1ESTER

-NUR 101 Introduction to Nursing Practice 8
+FIRS ST SEN IESTER

+NUR 120 Nursing in Health and Illness I 9

 BIO 235 Microbiology 4

 PSY 111 General Psychology 3

-SI ECOND S SEMEST ER
+SEC OND S SEMEST ER

-NUR 102 Family Health Nursing 8
+NUR 125 Nursing in Health and Illness II 8

-NUR 103 Pharmacology for Families Across the Life Span 1

 PSY 201 Life Span Development 3

 SOC 101 Principles of Sociology 3

-T HIRD SE MESTE ?
+тні RD SE MESTER 2

-NUR 201 Nursing Care of Individual and Families I 9
+NUR 220 Nursing in Health and Illness III 9

-NUR 202 Pharmacology for Individuals and Families with Intermediate Health Care Needs n 1

 ENG 102 English Composition & Literature 3

-F OURTH S SEMEST ER
+FOU IRTH S SEMEST ER

-NUR 203 Nursing Care of Individuals and Families II 8
+NUR 225 Nursing in Health and Illness IV 8

-NUR 204 Pharmacology for Individuals, Families, and Groups with Complex Health Care Needs 1

-NUR 205 Nursing Management & Trends 2
+NUR 226 Transition to Professional Nursing Practice 1

 Elective: Humanities or Fine Arts 3

-TOTAL CREDITS: 68
+TOTAL CREDITS: 65

-General Education Credits $= 30$ credits (
+General Education Credits $=$ 30 c

+Nursing Credits $= 35 c$ redits

-\ A grade of C is required for all co-requisite courses in the nursing plan of study unless a higher grade is required for admission to the program.
+A grade of C is required for all co-requisite courses in the nursing plan of study unless a higher grade is required for admission to the program.
 Co-requisite courses must be satisfactorily completed before or during the semester in which they are scheduled in the curriculum.
 Students who fail to complete required co-requisite courses may be dismissed from the program.
-Please see Course Descriptions in this Catalog for listed co-requisites.
+Please see Course Descriptions (starting on page 97) in this Catalog for listed co-requisites.
 A minimum grade of C (74 or higher) is required in all nursing courses, a C+ in all Anatomy & Physiology courses, and a C in all other science courses in order to progress from semester to semester and to complete the program.